googleapis/google-cloud-python/packages/pandas-gbq/docs/source/writing.rst

 .. note::

    While BigQuery uses SQL-like syntax, it has some important differences from traditional databases both in functionality, API limitations (size and quantity of queries or uploads), and how Google charges for use of the service.
-You should refer to `Google BigQuery documentation <https://cloud.google.com/bigquery/what-is-bigquery>`__ often as the service seems to be changing and evolving.
+You should refer to `Google BigQuery documentation
+   <https://cloud.google.com/bigquery/docs>`__ often as the service is always
+   evolving.
 BiqQuery is best for analyzing large sets of data quickly, but it is not a direct replacement for a transactional database.